 INTERNATIONALLY RECOGNIZED QUALIFICATIONS IN HANDS-ON THERAPY

-Physiotherapists at Avenue Physiotherapy are Fellows and students of the Canadian Academy of Manipulative Physiotherapy (FCAMPT) – a prestigious achievement that only a select number of Physiotherapists across the country have achieved.
-FCAMPT Physiotherapists have completed extensive post-graduate education in the area of orthopaedics and have achieved internationally recognized qualifications in hands-on manual and manipulative therapy.
-Physiotherapists with the FCAMPT designation are committed to providing the highest level of quality, patient-centered care combining clinical experience with evidence-based practice.
-What does this mean to you?
-Improved outcomes and a faster return to your normal life!
+At Avenue Physiotherapy in Brantford, our FCAMPT Physiotherapists have completed extensive post-graduate education in the area of orthopaedics and have achieved internationally recognized qualifications in hands-on manual and manipulative therapy.
+Physiotherapists with the distinguished FCAMPT designation are committed to providing the highest level of quality and patient-centered care, which in turn means that our clients find improved outcomes and a faster return to normal life!

 PT, BHScPT, FCAMPT, CAFCI, CGIMS

 Matthew graduated from McMaster University in 1999 with a Bachelor of Health Sciences in Physiotherapy.
 Following graduation he has taken over 50 post graduate courses.
 This has resulted in certification by the Acupuncture Foundation of Canada in 2001.
 He received his Diploma of Advanced Manual and Manipulative Therapy in 2003 and is a Fellow of the Canadian Academy of Manipulative Physiotherapy.
 In 2012 Matthew became a certified practitioner of Gunn intramuscular stimulation (IMS).
 He has also trained in vestibular rehabilitation, running injury treatment and fascial work.